R1ck77/48-grabbing-the-weather-elisp/README.md

 ### Usage

-You need a [openWeatherMap](https://openweathermap.org) API key in order to use the software: save it as the first line of ``apikey.txt`` (no extra spaces or characters on that line!).
+You need an [openWeatherMap](https://openweathermap.org) API key in order to use the software: save it as the first line of ``apikey.txt`` (no extra spaces or characters on that line!).

 Eval ``debug.el``: it adds the current path to the package search path and requires the ``weather.el`` module, then execute the command ``M-x weather``.